 parameter functions are not guaranteed to be invoked only once before

-are.
-In fact, parameter functions might not even be invoked the same
+In fact, parameter functions might not even be invoked the same number

 In most applications in which you specify parameters as functions, they are simple, deterministic functions of time and/or state.
 There is no need to count periods, count trials, or otherwise accumulate information or synchronize time.

 However, if parameter functions require more sophisticated bookkeeping,

 the correct way to determine when a simulation has begun (or equivalently,

 to determine when model validation is complete) is to determine when

 the input time and/or state differs from the initial time and state

 Because the input time is a known scalar, detecting a change from